 How can we use technology to communicate with and connect with the other species whose interrelations form the basis of what sustains life on the planet?
 Through collaboration with EAT and Nokia Bell Labs the goals of this project are to prototype “new modes of empathic communication and experiential relating” between people and other living species, facilitated by new media.
 How can we utilize our shared spatial experiences of the planet as a mode of communication between species?

 Join CODAME in writing stories, painting dreams, and building realities of 『 S P ▲ C E 』at their ART+TECH FESTIVAL 2019 at GitHub San Francisco, Oct 25-27.
 There will be nightlife installations, performances and hands-on workshops.

 More Background on the Piece:

-Technological visual appartuses scale from the micro level (Optical Coherence Tomography, OCT, scans for example) to the macro level (consistently updating satelite imagery of earth), and infrastructure in place physically populates the same spaces as important "ecological infrastructure" does, as well as extending past the atmosphere into outer space (LTE on network on the moon).
+Technological visual apparatuses scale from the micro-level (Optical Coherence Tomography, OCT, scans for example) to the macro level (consistently updating satellite imagery of earth), and infrastructure in place physically populates the same spaces as important "ecological infrastructure" does, as well as extending past the atmosphere into outer space (LTE on the network on the moon).
 There are many ways in which technology currently "interfaces" with ecological systems, but very few of these directly benefit those ecological systems not without going through the filtration and discernment of the human eye and often in the service of human needs primarily.